Collecting guide: 10 things to know about Helmut Newton

 At first, Newton’s father did not encourage his son’s interest in photography.
 At the age of 16, however, it was clear that Newton would not be joining the family-run button factory, and he was apprenticed to the portrait, nude and fashion photographer Else Neuländer Simon, better known as Yva.

 Under the German-Jewish photographer, Newton learned to master large-format cameras — 8x10s.
-After Newton left Berlin, Yva was deported to a Nazi concentration camp and killed.
+After Newton left Berlin, Yva was deported to a Nazi concentration camp and murdered.
 Newton did what he could to keep her memory alive, describing her as ‘a great photographer and an exciting woman’.

 2. He arrived at Paris Vogue via Singapore, Australia and London